Python-GIS-book/site/source/part2/chapter-06/md/08-overlay-analysis-with-vector-data.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Vector overlay operations

 Vector overlay operations are common in GIS in which two or more vector layers are combined to produce new geometries.
 When working with multiple spatial datasets (especially polygon or line layers), you might need to create new shapes based on places where the layers overlap (or do not overlap) with each other.
-The idea of spatial overlay has been around already for very long time ({cite}`keeble_1952`), as being able to combine and analyse multiple layers of spatial data together has been an important task e.g. for various spatial planning processes, including e.g. suitability analyses, environment impact assessment, or when doign zoning and landuse plans ({cite}`masser_1999`).
+The basic idea of spatial overlay has been around for very long time ({cite}`keeble_1952`; {cite}`steinitz_1976`), as being able to combine and analyse multiple layers of spatial data together has been an important task e.g. for various spatial planning processes, including e.g. suitability analyses, environment impact assessment, or when doign zoning and landuse plans ({cite}`masser_1999`).
 Typical overlay operations include union, intersection, and difference (**Figure 6.50**).
 These are named after the result of the combination of two or more input layers which produce at least one (or more) output layer.
 Being able to combine spatial data layers like this is an important feature in most GIS tools.
 These manipulations are also often called as set operations.

 The basic idea of vector overlay operations is demonstrated in **Figure 6.50** but it is good to keep in mind that overlays operate at the GeoDataFrame level, not on individual geometries, and the properties from both are retained.
 In effect, for every shape in the left GeoDataFrame, this operation is executed against every other shape in the right GeoDataFrame